developertogo/jurassic-park/README.md

 ## Design and Development Strategy

 The source code is based on the [Rails API Boilerplate](https://github.com/shftco/rails-api-boilerplate).
-Although, it includes more gems that is required for this project, it includes a great workflow handling of the HTTP request, see [How to Works?](https://github.com/shftco/rails-api-boilerplate#how-to-works) section.
+Although, it includes more gems that is required for this project, it has a great workflow handling of the HTTP request, see a diagram at [How to Works?](https://github.com/shftco/rails-api-boilerplate#how-to-works) section.
+The intend is to not crowd the controller or models with business logic.
 This _boilerplate_ is also a great starting point to expand the application with more features and functionalities later.

 ## Business Assumptions